The Shortland Parsley Team

 Keith Parsley BSc (Est Man) FRICS ACIArb

-Keith, who has over 35 years’ experience in a senior position was educated at Bablake School, Coventry and the University of Reading where he graduated with an honours degree in Estate Management (Rural Option).
+Keith, who has almost 40 years’ experience in a senior position was educated at Bablake School, Coventry and the University of Reading where he graduated with an honours degree in Estate Management (Rural Option).
 In the following year he added a postgraduate urban valuation qualification.
 In 1980 he qualified as a chartered surveyor and as an Incorporated Valuer and Auctioneer (ISVA) which has since merged with the Royal Institution of Chartered Surveyors (RICS).
 Until more recent structured changes within the RICS, he was a member of both General Practice (GP) and the Land Agency and Agricultural divisions.
 In 1987 he was admitted as a Fellow of the RICS.

 In 1981 Keith became a full equity partner of John Briggs & Calder.
 In 1998 he merged the practice of John Briggs and Parsley (as it become known) with that of Shortland Horne where he was a director and shareholder.
 Subsequently the practice de-merged with Shortland Horne, but it continues to have a close association with the company.
 He had practiced independently as Shortland Parsley since 2000.
 In 2017 Keith was joined by his son James to form a new partnership which continued to practice as Shortland Parsley.